Kongduino/PC-G850V/ASM README/ASM.md

 ![FNKEYS](FNKEYS.jpg)

-I'll more UI elements as the need arise.
+I'll add more UI elements as the need arise.

 - **MATASANO**